Dane County Zoning for Zoning Permits and Information:

 Zoning District Fact Sheets

-Dane County Zoning Permit Process and Form
+Dane County Zoning Process and Permits

 A Zoning Permit is required prior to obtaining a Town Building Permit.
 Permits from other regulatory agencies such as Dane County Land & Water Resources, Madison/Dane County Public Health, Dane County Highway Department, and/or State Department of Transportation may be needed prior to a Zoning Permit being issued.